geoffdavis/esphome-mitsubishiheatpump/README.md

 board](https://github.com/SwiCago/HeatPump/issues/13#issuecomment-457897457)
 via CN105.

+### Step 2: Use ESPHome 1.15.0-dev or higher

+The code in this repository makes use of a number of features in the as-yet unreleased 1.15.0 version of ESPHome, including various Fan modes.

-### Step 2: Clone this repository into your ESPHome configuration directory
+### Step 3: Clone this repository into your ESPHome configuration directory

 This repository needs to live in your ESPHome configuration directory, as it doesn't work correctly when used as a Platform.IO library, and there doesn't